Will We Ever Run Out of New Music and Melodies?

-It doesn’t really matter whether we can mathematically run our of new music at some point because, in truth, we are so bound to specific musical patterns we can’t be bothered to discover something different.
+It doesn’t matter whether we can mathematically run out of new music at some point because, in truth, we are so bound to specific musical patterns we can’t be bothered to discover something different.
 In other words, we are just happy enough with the combinations of melodies, chord progressions, and meters we have explored so far.

 Of course, tastes and cultures can radically change at some point in history.
-Those changes, however, are usually very slow to occur and even when musical revolutions happen (such as what we experienced with the rise of rock’n’roll), we can still find certain elements that bring us back to the past.
+Those changes, however, are usually very slow to occur, and even when musical revolutions happen (such as what we experienced with the rise of rock’n’roll), we can still find certain elements that bring us back to the past.
 Rock’n’roll, after all, was built on traditional blues progressions, rhythms, and lyrical patterns.

 The similarities we can often perceive between different songs are not there because we are running out of new music, but because the human minds and ears just feel comfortable with those specific patterns and schemes.

 In conclusion, yes, we may run out of new music at some point in the distant future, but this problem won’t affect us, as we, as a society, tend to stick to those rules and patterns that define our taste, our history, and our culture.